 Integration’s growth in Brazil was steady, remaining between 50 to 70 percent each year.
 The Founding Partners consolidated Integration as a respectable brand in Brazil and began focusing on new initiatives:

 Strengthening Focus and Knowledge in Implementation

-Integration also deepened its knowledge of training and qualification during this period, through courses outside of Brazil focused on andragogy (the science of how adults learn).
-The company has since benefited from a deep understanding of how to train and pass on knowledge in our projects—what we now call “Integration Learning.”
+Integration also deepened its knowledge of training and qualification during this period, through courses outside of Brazil focused on andragogy – the science of teaching adults.
+The company has since benefited from a deep understanding of how to train and pass on knowledge in our projects.

 Similarly, Integration has also spent a significant amount of time studying change management and stakeholder management, resulting in what we refer to as “Integration People.”

 Signed contract for our first international office at Ciudad de México